kyma-project/kyma/docs/tracing/02-01-tracing.md

 ---

 In Kyma, tracin component provides the necessary functionality to collect and query traces.
-Both operations may occur at the same time, meaning that you can retrieve specific traces using the UI, while Jaeger and [Zipkin](https://zipkin.io/) take care of proper trace collection ans storage.
+Both operations may occur at the same time, meaning that you can retrieve specific traces using the Jeager UI, while at the same time Jaeger and [Zipkin](https://zipkin.io/) take care of proper trace collection ans storage.
 See the diagram for details:

 ![Tracing architecture](./assets/tracing-architecture.svg)